CSBoatman/TrollGenerator/README.md

 # TrollGenerator
-Homestuck troll generator just for fun and practice
+A Homestuck troll character generator just for fun.

+Generator will (hopefully) create a troll name, blood color, strife specibus, and lusus.